deMoraes-Lab/hooks/README.md

-# HOOX
+# HOOKS

 **v0.0.1**

 ## Description

 A [_snakemake pipeline_](https://snakemake.github.io/)
-to search for HMMs hits on database of bacterial genomes.
+to search for HMMs hits on a database of bacterial genomes.

 As additional features, the gene neighborhoods of any hit would be extracted and taxonomic information